-The nervous look vanished from Sasuke's face as if it had never been there after he'd given his reply, and the usual dismissive one he gave just about everybody took its customary place as he finished dressing and left the bathroom.
+The nervous look vanished from Sasuke's face as if it had never been there after he'd given his reply, and the usual dismissive look he gave just about everybody took its customary place as he finished dressing and left the bathroom.

 Back before the Academy, he'd had a bunch of grown-up friends who had wanted him to play with them, unlike everyone else who had chased him off when he'd tried to join in on their fun.
 He had been four when they'd let him join their games.
 When it was time to play with his friends, he would wake up to find himself in a strange place where his friends helped him put on the things he would need to play that night's game, including a cat mask of his very own which had the most beautiful blue markings on it.
 The games they played together under the starry sky had been similar to the ones he'd seen the children who ran around the village play during the day but, they had also been different somehow.
 Maybe it had been because he was playing the games with adults rather than other kids.

-After he was dressed in his play clothes, and his mask was on, he would be taken to where that night's game would be played.
-He would sometimes get tired as they traveled, and fall asleep on the way but, every time they reached their destination, he had been wide-awake and ready to play.
+After he was dressed in his play clothes and his mask was on, he would be taken to where that night's game would be played.
+He would sometimes get tired as they traveled and fall asleep on the way but, every time they reached their destination, he had been wide-awake and ready to play.
 At first, they had played out in the woods near the village.
 Later, they had started playing in places he'd never seen before, and hadn't seen since.
 When he was five, they had started running mazes as well as playing Tag, Hide-and-Seek, and Ninja.

-The games of Tag had always been strange, and somewhat backwards.
+The games of Tag had always been strange and somewhat backwards.
 Rather than declaring someone "It" and running away from them, he was supposed to find a new person to join their game, and everyone would run after him or her when they arrived at the spot where the game was supposed to take place.
 He was supposed to pick the person who was going to join their game by finding the person who looked most like the picture his friends showed him before the game started.
 He was usually accurate at that part of the game but, once or twice he'd made a mistake and gotten yelled at by his friends because he'd ruined the game.

 Hide-and-Seek had been pretty much the same as the game the kids played, except that you were supposed to surprise the guy from the opposite team if they got too close to where you were hiding.
 He didn't like that game as much, because his team's opponents would stop playing, and play dead instead after you surprised them.
-That, and there was always alot of that foul smelling sticky black stuff that got everywhere when they played that game.
+That, and there was always alot of that foul coppery smelling sticky black stuff that got everywhere when they played that game.
 It always felt itchy and uncomfortable when it dried.

 Running mazes had always been tricky.
 Rather than being like the ones in the puzzle books he'd seen Sakura-chan doing during her free time, the maze he was supposed to run through was always set up like a town, or a big house, or a fortress, and he had to get to the center and back out again without getting caught.
 Fortunately, his team was always there to help him win the game.